 IT Asset Custodian

 An individual with responsibility for the configuration, implementation, management, monitoring, oversight, and day-to-day operations of university IT Assets.
-IT Assets include but are not limited to enterprise or distributed networks, servers, workstations, IoT devices, applications, databases, operating systems, and firmware.
+IT Assets include but are not limited to enterprise or distributed networks, computers. servers, workstations, IoT devices, applications, databases, operating systems, and firmware.

 For more information, see IT Roles and Responsibilities.